Is it worth continuing?

 As Mark said, there are good and bad recruitment agencies just as there are good and bad candidates who make the personal choice to walk through their doors, the latter petulantly stamping their feet and demanding to be instantly found work.
 The best are usually found work, the rest get left behind.

 Sunday night must be Glynis night, surely?
 I do have sympathy for your situation Glynis, but also feel it's an unfortunate position you have more than put yourself in judging by your written testimonies on here.
 I see you're now contemplating tapping recruitment agencies just a mere few days after slagging them off yet again on this thread so I can also see you're not a person of principle.
-However, despite all that, I wish you well.
+However, despite all that, I wish you well.0 -

 I am quite offended at your post blobbyh.
 You seem to have a vendetta against people who do not agree with you.
 Just what gives you the right to make remarks about me just because we don't agree on the fact agencies can be ruthless.
-Your remarks are nothing but bigotry.
+Your remarks are nothing but bigotry.0

-and there it is bang on time :lol:
+and there it is bang on time0

 They said because I'd been out of paid work for a while it would be hard to find me a position.